Nils Torvalds

-Nils Ole Hilmer Torvalds (born 7 August 1945) is a Finnish politician who has been a Member of the European Parliament (MEP) since 2012.
+(born 7 August 1945) is a Finnish politician who had been a Member of the European Parliament (MEP) from 2012 to 2024.
 He is a member of the Swedish People's Party of Finland, part of the Alliance of Liberals and Democrats for Europe.

-Swedo-Finnish Torvalds is the son of the poet Ole Torvalds, and the father of the software engineer Linus Torvalds of Linux kernel fame.
+Swedo-Finnish Torvalds is the son of the poet Ole Torvalds, and the father of the software engineer Linus Torvalds, known for the Linux kernel.

 Education and experience

 Torvalds was a member of the Communist Party of Finland from 1969 to 1982.
 He studied economics in Moscow and was the editor of the taistoist magazine Arbetartidningen Enhet.
-Torvalds has later described his communism as "rebellion".
+Torvalds has later described his communism as a "rebellion".
 Between 1995 and 2004 Torvalds worked as a foreign correspondent for the Finnish Broadcasting Company in Moscow and Washington.

-Torvalds is fluent in Swedish, Finnish, English, German, and Russian and he also understands Dutch, Danish, Italian and Norwegian.
+Torvalds is fluent in Swedish, Finnish, English, German, and Russian.
+And he also understands Flemish, Danish and Norwegian.

 Political career

 Career in national politics

 In 2006, Torvalds joined the Swedish People's Party, and the following year he was elected to the post of the third vice chairperson.
 This upset some party voters due to Torvalds' past.
 In 2008, he was elected to Helsinki City Council for term 2009–2012.

 On 11 June 2017 the Swedish People's Party chose Torvalds as the party candidate for the 2018 presidential election.
 Some of his campaign themes were education, technology and the environment.
 Torvalds was the only candidate who openly supported Finland's NATO membership during his campaign.
 In the election, Torvalds placed last with 1.5 percent of the votes, while the incumbent president Sauli Niinistö went on to secure his second term.